Physical activity for life

 - Support and guidance to parents on how to be physically active at home with everyday items such as socks, newspapers and tea-towels.

 “We have been able to make important links between the school and parents, our staff are more confident in delivering an active curriculum, and our Pupil Council has been improving the school's healthy eating policy by banning sweets and chocolate in favour of fruit.”
-Evelyn Gibson, Headteacher
+Evelyn Gibson, HT

 Via a mobile phone app, families were able to feed back their child’s levels of physical activity after using On Our Marks activities - 139 responses identified the following: